 - Choir- singers singing for the same event

 - Class - students studying in the same class

 - Company- a group of actors that usually performs together in plays

 - Crew - working members on a ship or plane

 - Crowd - people gathered together

-- Government- The group of people with the authority to govern a country or state.
+- Government- the group of people with authority to govern a country or state

-- Jury- group of people those have been chosen to listen to the court action and decide whether a person is guilty or not.
+- Jury- a group of people who have been chosen to listen to the court action and decide whether a person is guilty or not

 - Mob - a large disorderly crowd

 - Movement- a group of people with similar tendencies for political or social factors

 - Panel - experts working together on the same topic